jeeliz/jeelizFaceFilter/README.md

     //...
   })
 ```
-It is also possible to give directly the NNC json file content by using `NNC` property instead of `NNCpath`.
+It is also possible to give directly the neural network model JSON file content by using `NNC` property instead of `NNCpath`.

 We provide several neural network models:
 * `dist/NNC.json`: this is the default neural network.
 Good tradeoff between size and performances,